Cutting Through The Jargon

 It depends at the time but often we can look in the diary and work in several tests a day.
 We often test within 2/3 days of the the enquiry.

-• Can you test whilst the area is open to the public ?
+• Can the area remain open to the public ?

 It does depend on the location but generally yes.
 The tests take up about 1sqm and only take a few minutes once set up.
 There is an uplift to the price for out of hours testing but some places this is unavoidable.

-• Can we send you a tile to test ?
+• Can we send you a sample to test and what is the average turn around time ?

-Yes, we receive a lot of tiles every week from architects and the like.
+Yes, we receive a lot of samples every week from architects and the like.
 This is a great way to make sure what is being offered will meet the specifications.
-Minimum size 200x200mm - Prices start from £75 per sample.
+Minimum size 200x200mm and a turn around report can often be emaled within 24 hours.

 Yes.
 This service has been very cost effective for businesses that are looking to introduce a new surface into the market.
 We offer a specail low price for this service and would be more than happy to discuss this you further.